 While kratom interacts with opioid receptors in the brain, it typically does not cause false positives on standard opioid tests because its alkaloids (mitragynine and 7-hydroxymitragynine) are chemically distinct from traditional opioids.
 However, high doses of kratom have occasionally triggered false positives for methadone on some screening tests.
 If you test positive for opioids and have only used kratom, request a confirmatory test using more specific methods like mass spectrometry, which can differentiate between kratom alkaloids and actual opioids.

-Is kratom legal for use in Dallas, Texas?
+Is kratom legal in Dallas, Texas?

 As of October 2025, kratom is legal in Dallas and throughout Texas for adults 18 and older under the Texas Kratom Consumer Health and Safety Protection Act (HB 1097).
 However, proposed Senate Bill 1868 would ban kratom entirely by classifying it as a Schedule I controlled substance.
 This bill has been referred to committee but has not yet passed.
 Dallas residents should stay informed about these potential legislative changes, as the law could significantly impact kratom’s legal status in Texas.